tglauner/course_xva_essentials/README.md

 ## Logging

-The project is static and uses browser developer tools for debugging; no server-side logging is included.
+The project is primarily static and uses browser developer tools for debugging.
+When diagnosing production-only routing issues (for example, deep links that fail to render the SPA shell), inspect the Apache error log at `/var/log/apache2/error.log` on the Droplet.

 ## Local Development (macOS)
 1. **Enable pnpm (once per machine)**